oatsoda/BuildMonitor/README.md

 # Conversion to .NET / TODO

 - Fix icons looking low-quality
-- Reset all settings option to aid debugging new install scenarios
 - Rename Tfs/TfsOnline to ADO

 - Decide on how to version.
 Could hardcode in the Directory.Build.props, or could just pass -p:Version=1.0.0 to the dotnet build command.